AmbientServices/AmbientServices/README.md

-﻿# Overview
+# Overview
-AmbientServices is a service that provides abstractions for basic services which are both universal and optional, allowing libraries to be used in a variety of systems that provide vastly different implementations (or no implementation) of those basic services.
+AmbientServices is an assembly that provides abstractions for basic services which are both universal and optional, allowing assemblies that use it to be used in a variety of systems that provide vastly different implementations (or no implementation) of those basic services.

-These basic services include caching, logging, progress/cancellation, and settings.
+These basic services include caching, clock, logging, progress/cancellation, and settings.
 Interfaces for those services are provided here.
-By accessing these services through the interfaces provided here, code integrators can use libraries without having to provide dependencies for systems that they may or may not have implemented yet.
+By accessing these services through the interfaces provided here, library authors can utilize new basic services as they become available without changing their external interface, and library consumers can use those libraries without having to provide dependencies for systems that they may or may not use.
-If integrators want the added benefits provided by a more complicated implementation of one or more of those services, they can provide a bridge to their own implementations of these basic services and register them with the AmbientServices service.
+If consumers want the added benefits provided by a more complicated implementation of one or more of those services, they can provide a bridge to their own implementations of these basic services and register them with the AmbientServices service.
 With one simple registration, the services will automatically be utilized by every library that uses AmbientServices.

-The well known dependency injection pattern is one possible solution to this problem, but dependency injection requires the code consumer to pass the required dependencies to each object constructor, which can be cumbersome, and when the functionality is optional anyway, this can be more work than it's worth, especially when you're just trying to get things up and running and the same service is injected everywhere.
+The well known dependency injection pattern is one possible solution to this problem, but dependency injection requires the code consumer to pass the required dependencies to each object constructor (or worse, each function), which can be cumbersome.
+When the functionality is optional anyway, this can be more work than it's worth, especially when you're just trying to get things up and running quickly.
-Dependency injection becomes even more cumbersome when the library being used adds or removes service dependencies, requiring the code user to update every constructor invocation with the new dependencies.
+Dependency injection becomes even more cumbersome when the assembly being used adds or removes service dependencies, requiring the consumer to update every constructor invocation with the new dependencies.
-Dependency injection still makes sense for services that are required, but when services are optional, AmbientServices is a better option.
+Dependency injection still makes sense for services that are required, but when services are optional anyway, AmbientServices is a better option.

+By convention, AmbientServices should not be used for information that alters the outputs of functions that use it in any way that the caller might care about.
+Side-effects should either not alter the relationship between inputs and outputs at all, or should not alter them unexpectedly.

+For example, logging should never alter function outputs at all.
+Caching may affect the output, but only by giving results that are slightly stale, and only in cases where there are already hidden inputs (like a database) anyway.
+Some functions may measure the passage of time during processing and might record that information or change their outputs based on the duration of time passed, but callers should not be surprised when the passage of time is slower or faster than their expected "normal".
+Settings (often stored in a configuration file) can alter the output of a function, but never in a way that the caller is concerned about.
+In fact, the very concept of settings is in reality a type of parameter intended to affect functions without requiring the caller to be concerned with their specific values.
+Progress tracking and cancellation may be useful for the caller, but never affects the output of the function other than aborting its processing altogether.

 # Getting Started
-In Visual Studio, Use Manage Nuget Packages and search nuget.org for AmbientServices to add a package reference for this library.
+In Visual Studio, use Manage Nuget Packages and search nuget.org for AmbientServices to add a package reference for this library.

 For .NET Core environments, use:
 `dotnet add package https://www.nuget.org/packages/AmbientServices/`